 Sometimes the owners try to love and take care of their dog, but this does not respond positively.
 This happens when an already adult dog has been adopted.
 It may be due to the fact that the animal has been subjected to mistreatment.

-It doesn’t matter how pleasant a dog a dog may have: if you mistreat him in any way, he will react aggressively .
+It doesn’t matter how pleasant a dog a dog may have: if you mistreat them in any way, it will react aggressively.

 If oppressed, even a sage behaves like a madman.